 As a matter of fact, some employers aren’t allowed to ask about a person’s arrest records so that the subject has a fair chance at a job opportunity.
 Also, unexecuted warrants don’t show up on records.
 Job candidates may even be required to go through a drug screen depending on their prospective employer.3

-Is it Possible to Pass a Level 2 Employment Background Check With a Felony on Your Record?
+Is it Possible To Pass a Level 2 Check for Employment With a Felony on Your Record?

 Many people who were found guilty of felonies in the past are understandably concerned about being barred from a job opportunity or continuing to practice a certain profession.
 There’s some truth in that because teaching, psychology, and real estate are some of several professions that are either restricted or closed to felons.